 The U.S. Department of Health and Human Services has determined that vinyl chloride is a known carcinogen.
 Cancer is a real and serious concern for workers exposed to vinyl chloride orally and through inhalation.
 Vinyl chloride exposure has been shown to increase the risk of a rare form of liver cancer called angiosarcoma.
 Angiosarcoma attacks the lining of blood vessels, and can occur in any area of the body.
 Studies in workers who inhale vinyl chloride over many years show an increased risk of liver, brain, and lung cancer.

 The U.S. Environmental Protection Agency (EPA) has their own independent concerns, and has classified vinyl chloride as a “Group A human carcinogen.”
 Exposure to the toxic material is likely to cause reactions that target the liver, brain, and lungs.

-Symptoms of Vinyl Chloride Exposure
+Vinyl Chloride Exposure Symptoms